IHE/ITI.PIXm/input/pagecontent/volume-1.md

 #### 1:41.4.2.2 Update patient identity data in Multiple Identifier Domains

-This use-case shows the PIXm process when a retuning patient has different Identifying characteristics (identifiers, demographics, contacts, etc).
+This use-case shows the PIXm process when an existing patient has updates to her identifying attributes (identifiers, demographics, contacts, etc).

 ##### 1:41.4.2.2.1 Use Case Description